relaycoder/konro/README.md

 ---

 Konro is a new kind of "micro-ORM" for JavaScript and TypeScript.
-It offers the safety and developer experience of a full-scale, relational database ORM, but for local **JSON or YAML files**.
+It offers the safety and developer experience of a full-scale, relational database ORM, but for local **JSON, YAML, CSV, or XLSX files**.
 It is designed from the ground up to be **type-safe, immutable, relational, and ergonomic,** making it the perfect data persistence layer for local-first apps, CLIs, and small servers.

 ## Table of Contents